pvsaz/projects/README.md

 # Backend Development

-Built with Python, Flask, Flask-RESTful, SQLAlchemy, SQLite
+Built with Python, Flask, Flask-RESTful, SQLAlchemy, SQLite, Heroku

-flask - blog posting app with full CRUD capabilities, hooked up to a SQLite DB\
+flask - bulletin board with full CRUD capabilities and account management (backend in Flask and SQLite, frontend in Bootstrap CSS/HTML), deployed to production with Heroku: https://powerful-depths-70889.herokuapp.com \
 flask_api - custom REST API (for video upload data management) hooked up to a SQLite DB

 # Data Analysis and Visualization